• 11+ English and Maths: ISEB and public school exams, including pre-tests.

 I had something of a nomadic life before settling in London for University, which is one of the reasons I ended up with a French name, despite being an English Dane.

-My A levels were in Maths, Further Maths, Physics, and Art.
-I got an A* in Further Maths and As in all the rest.
-This was enough to get me into Imperial College to study Physics.
-It was during my second year at Imperial that I discovered a profound interest in Philosophy.
-This led me to change direction and pursue a Master’s degree in Philosophy at University College London.
-I then embarked upon a more research heavy degree in the Philosophy and Poetry of T.S.
-Eliot at Durham University.
+During my years studying Physics at Imperial College, I discovered a deep interest in Philosophy.
+This led me to pursue a Master’s degree in Philosophy at University College London.
+I then embarked upon a more research heavy degree in the link between Philosophy and Poetry at Durham University.
 These were some big changes but it has given me a great insight into the different ways in which we try to make sense of the world, something that has always informed my approach to tutoring.

 I was a full-time tutor in London between 2016 and 2017 before heading up to Durham to continue my studies.
 Following the completion of my degree, I moved to Dubai for a year and was employed as a full-time tutor across both Mathematics and English.
 I also lead a number of undergraduate seminars throughout my postgraduate degrees.
 I worked freelance through Keystone before joining as a Professional Tutor in August 2020.

-Many of the best thinkers have seen teaching as an extension of learning, which is something I have always tried to put into practice.
+I really do see teaching as an extension of learning, which is something I have always tried to put into practice.
 And this is the wonderful thing about private tuition, with the format really allowing the tutor to be an integral part of the learning process and not just the overseer.
 Everyone has their own way of thinking about maths problems and physics concepts, of understanding a text, and it is so important that one moulds their approach accordingly.
-This is why I think flexibility is key to getting the most out of lessons and, indeed, I love finding new ways of teaching my subjects.